ChrisChalms/DialogueSystem/README.md

             [
                 "Let's perform some actions!
-From the dialogue <performAction=logNormal>?", "Or let's just load a level <action=LoadLevel>.", "Or load a certain level <actionWithMessage=LoadCertainLevel>NextLevel</actionWithMessage>"
+From the dialogue <performAction=logNormal>?", "Or let's just load a level <action=LoadLevel>.", "Or load a certain level <actionWithMessage=LoadCertainLevel>NextLevel</actionWithMessage>",
+                "Let's change the theme <action=ChangeToDark>",
+                "Or let's tell the action which on to change to<actionWithMessage=ChangeThemeTo>Default</actionWithMessage>."
             ],
             "options":
             [